TiagoGouvea/gmail-to-google-sheets-script/readme.md

 ## Changing fields

-If you want to save different message attributes, take a look at [gmail-message class](https://developers.google.com/apps-script/reference/gmail/gmail-message) and chage your script file the code below comments `Sheet header collumns` and `Values to get and store`
+If you want to save different message attributes, take a look at [gmail-message class](https://developers.google.com/apps-script/reference/gmail/gmail-message) and chage your script file the code below comments with a pencil (✏️)